jbszczepaniak/dynamodb-with-go/episode3/post.md

 }
 ```

 In the first query we used `dynamodbattribute.UnmarshalMap` for unmarshaling single DynamoDB item into the struct.
-We knew then that we will get single item.
+We knew that we will get single item.
 Here we know that there will be one item or more - thus we use `dynamodbattribute.UnmarshalListOfMaps` - which unmarshals the query results into the slice of items.

 Note that I assert that first item is the report from 2017 and second one is from 2018.
 How am I so sure that items will go back from the DynamoDB in that order?
 If not told otherwise - DynamoDB will scan items from given Partition in ascending order.
 Since 2017 comes before 2018 - I know that first item should be from 2017.